Symposium -- September 23-24, 2021Mentoring Matters: Theological Explorations of Generational Transition and the Academic Vocation

 David Kinnaman is the President of the Barna Group, a leading research and communications company that works with churches, nonprofits, and businesses ranging from film studios to financial services.
 He is the author of the bestselling books Good Faith: Being a Christian When Society Thinks You’re Irrelevant and Extreme (Baker Books, 2016), You Lost Me: Why Young Christians Are Leaving Church…and Rethinking Faith (Baker Books, 2011), and unChristian: What a New Generation Really Thinks about Christianity…and Why It Matters (Baker Books, 2007).
 His most recent book is Faith for Exiles: 5 Ways for a New Generation to Follow Jesus in Digital Babylon (Baker Books, 2019).
 Since 1995, Kinnaman has directed interviews with nearly one million individuals and overseen hundreds of U.S. and global research studies.

-Beck A. Taylor is President of Whitworth University.
-Previously, he served as Dean and Professor of Economics for the Brock School of Business at Samford University and as Associate Dean for Research and Faculty Development for the Hankamer School of Business at Baylor University where he was also the W. H. Smith Professor of Economics.
+Beck A. Taylor is President of Samford University.
+Previously, he served the President of Whitworth University, as Dean and Professor of Economics for the Brock School of Business at Samford, and as Associate Dean for Research and Faculty Development for the Hankamer School of Business at Baylor University where he was also the W. H. Smith Professor of Economics.
 Taylor has published dozens of studies in publications such as the Review of Economics and Statistics, the Journal of Labor Economics, the Journal of Human Resources, and the Journal of Money, Credit, and Banking.
 Illustrating his diverse research interests and his connections to the social sciences, Taylor has also published research concerning public health and child developmental psychology.
 His research has been cited in testimony given before the United States Congress, the Federal Trade Commission, and the California State Assembly, and has been referenced in publications such as The New York Times, The Boston Globe, The Christian Science Monitor, and Chief Executive Magazine.